Frequently Asked Questions

 representation by all academic faculties.

-Additional workshops are scheduled for August 27 (Waterloo, Faculty only), August 28 (Brantford, faculty and staff), September 18 (Waterloo, faculty and staff), October 10 (faculty and staff) and October 11 (faculty and staff).
+Additional workshops took place on August 27 (Waterloo, Faculty only), August 28 (Brantford, faculty and staff), September 13 (Board of Governors), September 18 (Waterloo, faculty and staff), October 10 (faculty and staff) and October 11 (faculty and staff).

-There will be four IPRM teams as illustrated in the project structure.
-These teams will be constructed according to established criteria for membership and a clear mandate.
-Neither the president nor any vice presidents will be members of these working groups.
-Members of the working teams will be identified through a process of nominations followed by a blended process of both elections and appointments.
+There are four IPRM teams as illustrated in the project structure.
+These teams were constructed according to established criteria for membership and a clear mandate.
+Neither the president nor any vice presidents are members of these working groups.
+Members of the working teams were identified through a process of nominations followed by a blended process of both elections and appointments.
 This process is described in the call for nominations document.

-All members of the university community have been invited to nominate people based on established criteria for membership on each team.
-Individuals can also self-nominate.
-The nominations process will result in a list of nominations for all four IPRM teams.
-The teams will be constructed from the nominations list via a process that involves both elections and appointments.
+All members of the university community were invited to nominate people based on established criteria for membership on each team.
+Individuals were also able to self-nominate.
+The nominations process resulted in a list of nominations for all four IPRM teams.
+The teams were constructed from the nominations list via a process that involves both elections and appointments.

-Although not essential, you are advised to participate in one of the IPRM workshops before putting forward your nominations.
+Although not essential, people were advised to participate in one of the IPRM workshops before putting forward a nomination.

 All Laurier faculty and staff will have multiple opportunities for meaningful input.
 There will also be opportunities for student input.

-All members of Laurier faculty and staff along with student representatives are invited to participate in one of the IPRM workshops that will take place up to October 2012.
+All members of Laurier faculty and staff along with student representatives were invited to participate in one of the IPRM workshops that took place up to October 2012.
 As IPRM progresses, there will be further opportunities to participate in IPRM.
 More information will be provided about these opportunities as they are defined.

-We envisage that all academic and administrative departments or units will be invited to make submissions – using a specific template – regarding the strengths, future plans and targets of their programs.
-In addition, there will be other opportunities to provide your views including at workshops and town halls, and other methods that will be implemented by the PTF and working teams throughout the process.
+All academic and administrative units will be invited to make submissions – using a specific template – about their programs.
+In addition, there will be other opportunities to provide views including at workshops and town halls, and other methods that will be implemented by the PTF and working teams throughout the process.

 Yes, all members of the Laurier community including contract academic staff can participate.
-CAS members are included in the open invitation for August faculty-only IPRM workshops and they are eligible to be members of the PTF, and Academic, Administrative and Resource Allocation teams.
+CAS members were included in the open invitation for August faculty-only IPRM workshops and they were eligible to be members of the PTF, and Academic, Administrative and Resource Allocation teams.

 No. While the financial situation for post-secondary institutions in the province of Ontario is challenging, the focus of the IPRM process is about setting priorities and putting resources toward those priorities for the long-term improvement of the university.